MyBord/mybord-client/docs/projectManagement.md

   * when untoggling edit, remove selected state for cards
   * mousing over like button or menu button hides play button
+  * multi-select functionality should hide play button, like button, and card menu button
   * add transition for box shadow when selecting multi select cards?
   * cards
     * add ability to add tags